TWP Stain Reviews, Articles, How-To Tips

 Why wait 4-12 months for new wood to season?
 If you do not wait and you decide to stain new wood too soon it can cause many problems down the road.
 Essentially what is happening when a stain is applied too soon is moisture is being locked in the wood.
 This trapped moisture can cause extensive mold and mildew problems for the life of the wood.
 This can quickly progress to wood rot and decay.
 In a worse case scenario, the wood can deteriorate quickly due to moisture being present and lose its structural integrity.
 Staining prior to proper seasoning can mean premature costly repairs and replacements.

-Why You Need To Prep New Wood After Seasoning
+- Why You Need To Prep New Wood for TWP Stains

 - Best TWP Stain for IPE